autowarefoundation/autoware-documentation/docs/how-to-guides/ssd_fine_detector_network_train.md

 ## How to Train Model

-If we are going to train our custom dataset in open images dataset format first we need divide dataset as train, test and validation subsets and put them in a folder named as `open_images`.
-Also there should be train.csv, test.cvs and validation.csv inside the open-images folder.
+If we are going to train our custom dataset in open images dataset format first we need to divide the dataset as train, test and validation subsets and put them in a folder named as `open_images`.
+Also, there should be train.csv, test.cvs and validation.csv inside the open-images folder.
 After this step, we should change label names to `BACKGROUND` and `traffic_light` in models/open-images-model-labels.txt file.
 Then we can start training by running the following command:

 ```bash